Camelot Hotel/Casino: History

 In 1983, Southern Sun Hotel Holdings Ltd., based in South Africa and headed by Sol Kerzner, was slated to take over as majority partner on the project.
 However, they faced significant community and political pressure because of the apartheid government in South Africa.
 As a result, Southern Sun dropped their plans to invest in the project later that year.
 The company was the owner of the Sun City resort in the supposedly independent country of Bophuthatswana.
 Sun City later gained notoriety when a prominent group of musicians, called Artists United Against Apartheid, released a record called "Sun City" and vowed never to play there.
 Kerzner later returned to Atlantic City, after the end of the apartheid South African government, when he bought the Resorts Casino Hotel in 1997, ironically from Merv Griffin's Griffin Gaming & Entertainment.

 American Leisure merged with Midland Resources in 1984 to create American Midland Corp.
 [Midland Resources had planned to develop a casino on the Boardwalk adjacent to the Convention Center.
 The project, under the name of Royale Atlantic, was initially planned in 1979 by Robert Maheu (a former aide to Howard Hughes) and Grady Sanders.
-Unable to raise sufficient funding, Midland took over the project, renamed the Atlantic Plaza Hotel Casino, but also could not find financing.
+Unable to raise sufficient funding, Midland took over the project and renamed the Atlantic Plaza Hotel Casino but could not find financing.
 Finally, the land was leased to Donald Trump, who developed it into Trump Plaza.]
 In 1986, two theatrical producers, who had recently bought Sardi's restaurant in New York City, joined up with American Midland in a plan to develop the Sardi's Broadway Casino Hotel on the site.
-However, the plan fell through.
-(Sardi's restaurant filed for bankruptcy in 1990 and ownership of the restaurant was returned to the Sardi family.)
-Currently the site remains vacant.
+However, the plan fell through (Sardi's restaurant filed for bankruptcy in 1990 and ownership of the restaurant was returned to the Sardi family.).
+Currently, the site remains vacant.